Guard at UPS shoots would-be robber in Brooklyn

 CANARSIE, Brooklyn (WABC) --A man police said tried to rob a UPS guard in Brooklyn ended up getting shot and taken to the hospital.

-It happened at the UPS facility on Foster Ave. in Canarsie around 11:15 p.m.
+It happened at the UPS facility on Foster Avenue in Canarsie around 11:15 p.m.
 Monday.

-Police said the would-be robber, a man in his 30s, attempted to rob an armed security guard, who also happened to be a retired police officer with the NYPD.
+Police said the would-be robber, 38-year-old Martin Peters, attempted to rob the armed security guard, who also happened to be a retired police officer with the NYPD.

 The guard shot the man in the foot.
 He was then transported to Brookdale University Medical Center with a non-life threatening injury.